eg-vw/shallow-U/README.md

 # shallow-U
-An implementation of U-Net for the semantic segmentation of images.
+An implementation of U-Net with less depth for the semantic segmentation of images.
+Model forthcoming once cleaned up